smaakage85/shit/README.md

 With 'shit commit' you will never have to type all of that shit again yourself. 'shit commit' will deal with it.

-'shit commit' is a bash function.
+'shit commit' is a convenient bash function.

 ```bash
 function shit() {